jeremyforan/go-observer-pattern/README.md

 This package provides a thread-safe, event-driven pub/sub mechanism that allows multiple subscribers to asynchronously receive updates from a publisher without blocking event emission.

-Here’s the **Markdown anchor-linked Table of Contents** version — ready to drop right into your `README.md` on GitHub:

 ---

 ## Table of Contents